MontiCore/EmbeddedMontiArc/README.md

   Opposite of *Concatenate*.
 Handles a single input stream and splits it into *n* output streams.
   The output streams have the same height and width as the input stream and a number channels which is in general `input_channels / n`.
   The last output stream will have a higher number of channels than the other if `input_channels` is not divisible by `n`.

   * **n** (integer > 0, required): The number of output streams.
 Cannot be higher than the number of input channels.

+* **OneHot(size)**

+Creates a OneHot vector of a given size, given a scalar in the previous layer that determines the OneHot-Index (the index at which the *1* in the vector will be placed).

+  * **size** (integer > 0, optional): The OneHot-vector's size.
+Can be omitted to automatically use the output size of the architecture.